avishmehta68710/linkedinBot/README.md

 ### Caution

-- Linkedin monitors the number of profiles uou view and the amount of connection request you send.
+- Linkedin monitors the number of profiles you view and the amount of connection request you send.
 - I strongly recommend you not to visit more than 1500 profiles per week and not send more than 100 connection request per week
 - In case of not obeying the caution, linkedin will send you a warning